codechiefVignesh/bin_packing_iitm/Documentation/document7.md

 For more details visit [Matplotlib Installation](https://matplotlib.org/stable/install/index.html)

 After installing the necessary packages.
-Please go to Basic packing to know about the code or you can go to demo codes for how to import the packages and use them.
+Please go to [Basic packing](https://github.com/codechiefVignesh/bin_packing_iitm/blob/main/Documentation/document1.md) to know about the code or you can go to [Demo codes](https://github.com/codechiefVignesh/bin_packing_iitm/blob/main/Documentation/document4.md) for how to import the packages and use them.